pingcap/docs/system-variables.md

 > **Warning:**
 >
-> The feature controlled by this variable is not fully functional in the current version.
-It is **not recommended** that you change the default value.
+> The feature controlled by this variable is not fully functional in the current TiDB version.
+Do not change the default value.

 - Scope: GLOBAL
 - Persists to cluster: Yes